Yousuf28/quarto_website/README.md

    git push origin main
    ```

-GitHub Pages will automatically deploy your changes (usually within 1-2 minutes).
+GitHub Pages will automatically deploy the changes (usually within 1-2 minutes).

 ### Custom Domain

 If you have a custom domain:

-1. Add a `CNAME` file in the `docs/` directory with your domain:
+1. Add a `CNAME` file in the `docs/` directory with the domain:
    ```
    yourdomain.com
    ```